 Press F6 and then choose Move To Folder

-Press Ctrl+Shift+R and then choose Move To Folder
+Press Control+Shift+R and then choose Move To Folder.

 The Move To Folder dialog will open.

 In the Target folder field, specify the folder where the selected items should be moved:

 Start typing the name of the target folder or the target project and use the completion suggestions to select it.